Rebeca Huddle: State court service

-In 2011, then-Governor Rick Perry appointed Huddle to the nine-member First Court of Appeals, replacing Elsa Alcala, who had been elevated to the Texas Court of Criminal Appeals.
+In 2011, then-Texas Governor Rick Perry appointed Huddle to the nine-member First Court of Appeals, replacing Elsa Alcala, who had been elevated to the Texas Court of Criminal Appeals.
 The First and Fourteenth Court of Appeals, both based in Houston's 1910 Harris County Courthouse, divide the caseload of appeals from Harris County and nine surrounding counties.
 They hear both civil and criminal matters and each issue about 700 decisions per year.
 The term of the justice Huddle replaced expired at the end of 2012, so she chose to stand for election in November 2012 to a new six-year term.
 She won her election with 53.4% of the vote.
 Huddle left the court in June 2017 (before her term would have expired in 2018) and returned to private practice at Baker Botts.

 Huddle is a member of the State Bar of Texas, Houston Bar Association, and the Mexican American Bar Association of Houston.